What Is Physician-Patient Privilege?

 It’s important to understand the legal principle of waiver of privilege in full.
 It’s another area of Personal Injury law that becomes complex without a Board Certified lawyer.
 In a waiver of privilege, many state laws governing public health only require the disclosure of medical documentation.
 Records include imaging: CT, x-ray, MRI, lab results such as bloodwork, surgical notes and pathology reports.
 The disclosure applies only to hospitals and other physicians with direct knowledge of the patient’s case.

-How does a Personal Injury lawyer factor into physician-patient privilege?
+How does a Personal Injury lawyer successfully factor into physician-patient privilege?

 Physician-patient privilege laws do not automatically provide disclosure on the behalf of the lawyer representing the family.
 Thusly, the family must have a representative to gain access to the patient’s medical records.
 During litigation, the family in a wrongful death lawsuit will have a less difficult time accessing the patient’s records if they are credible when making their request.

 This means a family’s lawyer issues a legal request for records.
-In a letter, a lawyer will state the reason for the request is to ensure the family’s livelihood in the event of future litigation.
+In a letter, a lawyer states the reason requesting information is to ensure the family’s livelihood in the event of future litigation.
 Making demands by phone or e-mail is inappropriate.
 Showing up at the hospital or physician’s office to demand the records is also not in anyone’s best interest.
 These actions only cause more anguish for a grieving family.
-While it’s understandable a family who has lost a loved one wants to understand how this could have happened, it’s important for the family to heed the advice of legal representation and allow the legal process to work in their favor.
+While it’s understandable a family suffering wrongful death wants to understand how this happens, it’s important for them to heed advice of a lawyer.

 What constitutes HIPAA law?